 Getting a water meter installed is touted as being a fantastic way to save money in your household.
 The question is though is it a smart choice to get one installed?
 The theory is that you only pay for the water that you use in your property, so for most people the bill should be lower.
 However, this is not always the case and once you have a water meter installed, there is no way to get it removed.

 Who would be better off?

-There is no doubt that for some people the installation of a water meter could be really beneficial and save you a lot of money.
+There is no doubt that for some people the installation of a water meter could be beneficial and save you a lot of money.
 Especially if you are a smaller household, such as a single person or a couple.
 This is because their water usage is likely to be equal or lower than the average usage in their area.
-Reducing your water bill could be really simple, although if you own your own home and are planning on starting a family, you may want to think twice!
+Reducing your water bill could be simple, although if you own your own home and are planning on starting a family, you may want to think twice!

 Who would be worse off?